Glen Spey distillery: History

+Production

 Glen Spey (along with Glenlossie and Strathmill) continues to use 'purifiers'.
 Purifiers act as small condensers, returning a proportion of the alcohol vapours back to the pot to be re-distilled.
 So, this would increase the amount of 'reflux' within the pot stills.
 This results in a lighter spirit.

 During its history, the distillery has released only a handful of official bottlings.
-The distillery's product is currently primarily used for J&B products.
+Nearly its entire production is used in J&B blends.